ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-ca.md

 #### From the OVHcloud Panel

-In the OVH control panel, click on the `Public Cloud` section{.action} menu, select your Cloud project and click on `instances`{.action} in the left side menu.
+In the OVH control panel, click on the `Public Cloud` section{.action} menu, select your Cloud project and click on `Instances`{.action} in the left side menu.
-Click on the '...'{.action} button to the right of the instance you want to suspend, then click on `reactivate`{.action}.
+Click on the '...'{.action} button to the right of the instance you want to suspend, then click on `Reactivate`{.action}.

 ![reactivate instance](images/reactivate_instancePanel.png){.thumbnail}

-In the pop-up window, take note of the message and click on `confirm`{.action}.
+In the pop-up window, take note of the message and click on `Confirm`{.action}.

 Once the process is completed, your instance will now appear as `Activated`{.action}

 #### From the Horizon interface

 Click on the `Compute`{.action} menu on the left and then select Instances{.action}.
-Select `unshelve Instance`{.action} in the drop list for the corresponding instance.
+Select `Unshelve Instance`{.action} in the drop list for the corresponding instance.

 ![unshelve instance](images/unshelveinstancehorizon.png){.thumbnail}